abwlprg/hospitaldata/README.md

 # hospitaldata

-npm i
+#npm i

-npm start
+#npm start

 #If you have webpack-cli installed globablly.
-webpack
+#webpack

-If you want to have fun with webpack and nerdout a bit node_modules/.bin/webpack --json | webpack-bundle-size-analyzer
+#If you want to have fun with webpack and nerdout a bit

-The Good
+#node_modules/.bin/webpack --json | webpack-bundle-size-analyzer

+#The Good:
 Backend and Server complete.
 Can save and delete dummy data.
 Not from the Front End tho.
 Since I work on controllers and routes alot at work.
 React Routers and React Router-Dom implemented from memory pretty okay.